Here are the 19 most common issues in title and escrow that can go wrong and how to avoid them.

 Wiring instructions usually come from the escrow company.
 The best way to prevent being robbed of your deposit is to call and confirm any wiring instructions received with the appropriate party.

-Purchasing a property is big investment of time and money, so it’s important to take every precaution you can.
+Purchasing a property is big investment of time and money, so it’s important to take every precaution you can and to understand what can go wrong in escrow.
 Work with reputable title agents, escrow officers, and real estate agents.
 Read and understand all disclosures in escrow, purchase good title insurance and rest easy after escrow closes, knowing that you’re fully protected.

-For more information about how Endpoint can work with you to ensure you don’t encounter issues with your home purchase or sale, get in touch firstname.lastname@example.org
+For more information about how Endpoint's real estate title company can work with you to ensure you don’t encounter issues with your home purchase or sale, get in touch firstname.lastname@example.org